EnigmaCurry/dry_console/README.md

 # dry_console

-An experimental workstation tool for managing remote Docker servers/VMs, and for deploying containers with [d.rymcg.tech](d.rymcg.tech).
+An experimental workstation tool for managing remote Docker servers (or local VM), and for deploying containers with [d.rymcg.tech](d.rymcg.tech).

 ## Platforms